oroinc/documentation/dev_guide/web_api/index.rst

 All API access is over HTTP or HTTPS (depending on a server configuration) and is accessed from the ``http(s)://<hostname_of_your_oro_application>/api/<resource_name>``
 All data is sent and received as JSON.

-A typical request can be performed via curl or via the JSON sandbox.
+A typical request can be performed via curl or JSON sandbox.

 Curl Example
 ~~~~~~~~~~~~